Hungary is one Croatia’s neighbors and it’s quite easy to travel from Hungary to Croatia, especially if you’re traveling to or from Budapest.

 BalkanViator is a useful provider of information on bus timetables, bus tickets, taxi services and ride-sharing in Southeast Europe.

-You can use the small widget to the right to quickly find all available routes and prices, simply select your departure and destination cities and click search.
+FlixBus enables you to quickly find all available routes and prices, simply select your departure and destination cities and click search.

 Mini Rhapsody Tour By Busabout

 This mini 3-days Budapest to Split tour can be an excellent way to visit both the capital of Hungary all the way through Plitvice National Park to Split, capital of Dalmatia.